Welcome - Dickinson Lab

 Natural Resources & Neurobiology and Behavior

-I am not taking any more grad students - best of luck with your search!
+I am not taking any more grad students and I have moved back to California - best of luck with your search!

 1 July 2016: Congratulations to David Bonter

-On July 1, David Bonter takes over as the new Arthur Allen Director of Citizen Science at the Cornell Lab.
-My new lab title will be 'Professor of Citizen Science.'
+On July 1, David Bonter took over as the new Arthur Allen Director of Citizen Science at the Cornell Lab.
+My new lab title is 'Professor of Citizen Science.'
+I work from Hastings Reserve, UC Berkeley's field station in Carmel Valley, CA and now direct only the YardMap/Habitat Network collaboration with The Nature Conservancy and my long-term research on western bluebirds.

 15 June 2016: Taza Schaming defends her thesis for the Ph.D. in Natural Resources (Wildlife Ecology)